svenpet90/typo3-coding-standards/README.md

 ### typoscript-lint config
 Config file for the TypoScipt linter "typoscript-lint" by Martin Helmich.

-### stylelint config
-Config file to the SCSS linting tool "stylelint".

-### eslint config
-Config file to the JavaScript tool "eslint".

 ### debugoutputCheck.sh
 Checks the source code for usages of debugging output like die(), var_dump(), DebuggerUtility::var_dump(), console.log() etc.